KINK3D Behind the Scenes: Color

 The Challenges of Color

-In addition to the color palette constraints, we also had to work on two major things that are still a challenge for us today, surface texture and cage/ring fitment.
+In addition to the color palette constraints, we also had to address two major issues that are still a challenge for us today: surface texture and cage/ring fitment.

-All 3D-printed products come out rough from the printer.
-To make them smooth, we employ one of two smoothing processes.
-For our Black and Arctic White products, we use a very intense vapor smoothing that provides the satin feel people love.
-However, when we tried this process on color printed parts, they came out smooth, but ugly.
-The smoothing really muddied the color and destroyed the very thing we were going for.
+Just about all 3D-printed products come out of the printer with a noticeable texture.
+To make our cages smooth, we employ one of two processes after the printing.
+For our classic black as well as our Arctic White products, we use a very intense, custom-tuned vapor smoothing that provides the unique satin feel people love.
+But when we tried this same process on color parts such as Fusion Pink, the smoothing led to a muddied color, destroying the very thing we were trying to achieve.

-To address this, we had to work with a gentler smoothing process but this wasn’t able to provide the same surface finish that we had hoped for.
-After some trial and error, we dialed it in to a level we think really works well, balancing a comfortable finish with a vibrant color.
+To address this, we had to adopt a gentler smoothing process that would result in a good surface finish without damaging the bright color.
+After some trial and error, we dialed this in to a level that we think really works well, balancing a comfortable finish that has just a touch of grippiness with the vibrant colors that people love to wear.
+But this balance requires very careful tuning of the smoothing formula, which actually ends up being different for each individual color.

-In the end, we feel that we got the Fusion Line products to a good balance of color, finish, and fit.
+In the end, we feel that we got the Fusion Line products to a good balance of color, finish, and fit, letting us offer beautiful colors while managing the tradeoffs.
 And we know that people love them.

 Why New Colors Take So Long

-So why not develop even more colors?
-Well, the reality is, we have to redesign the interface for each color because the color affects how things print.
-Different colors absorb infrared energy differently and that absorption is key to fusing the material together.
-So a new color isn’t just plugging in a new color pack.
-It’s months of prototyping just to get a viable design.
+So why not develop even more colors in the same way?
+Well, it turns out that we actually have to carefully recalibrate the dimensions of the interface for each color, due to the way color affects how things print: Different colors absorb heat differently, and that heat absorption is key to fusing the material together during the print process.
+So a new color isn’t just a matter of plugging in a new color pack; it involves extensive prototyping to get a viable design where the fitment isn't too tight or too loose.
+For some colors, we've found it might not even be possible to get a consistent-enough fitment at all.

 But we haven’t given up!